 Taking on a travel nurse assignment between October to early January means you may end up working on a holiday or two.
 Because of that fact, travelers have to start thinking about the holidays earlier than most and plan ahead.
 It can be difficult to get it right, especially if you are newer or still struggling to find a happy medium in your schedule.
-To lend a helping hand, here’s what you should know and how you can make the best out of the holiday season even while you’re on assignment.
+To lend a helping hand from a travel nurse agency, here’s what you should know and how you can make the best out of the holiday season even while you’re on assignment.

 Are Travel Nurses Required To Work Holidays?

 Depending on your location and contract terms, your facility may require you to work two of the three major holidays.
 In some cases, you can choose which holiday you want to have off so you can make plans ahead of time.
 However, you are never obligated to work during the holiday season unless you want to.
 If you do want to work, try seeking out short-term contracts that take place before and after the holidays to get some time in between longer ones.

 The most guaranteed way to avoid working a holiday is to not take a contract that will overlap with your desired holiday breaks.
 Travel nurses can request all of the holidays off during an assignment if the facility allows it.
 Some travelers work over the holiday season but never actually work on a holiday.
 Of course, this stipulation will reduce the number of available options, but it’s still possible nonetheless.
 It is always best to review the contract holiday requirements before signing and inquire if anything is negotiable.

 How To Navigate Holiday Assignments

 If you’re thinking about holiday travel nursing, there are a few ways to make it work in your favor: